evm100/TritonCAN/td_CAN/docs/can_service.md

 The intent is to make it easy for any team to add devices without knowing the internals of `rclpy` or the ROS 2 launch system.

+> **Key principle:** The CAN API is a standalone application focused solely on
+> TritonCAN's CAN protocol.
+It is **not** a ROS 2 node.
+Any ROS 2 integration is
+> implemented in a separate ROS 2 → CAN API adapter that consumes this service
+> layer.
+That adapter is responsible for mapping ROS publishers, subscribers,
+> services, and actions to the device protocol defined in our docs and the
+> future device registry.
+Keeping the boundaries strict ensures the CAN API
+> remains the single, well-documented entry point for interacting with devices
+> without touching raw CAN frames.

 ## 1. High level architecture

 ```